opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

 # Nodes info

-The Nodes info API represents mostly static information about your cluster's nodes, including but not limited to:
+The nodes info API represents mostly static information about your cluster's nodes, including but not limited to:

 - Host system information
 - JVM